 Throughout the nation, HUD interprets these broad objectives to mean:

 The “Westchester County Doctrine” emerges from the federal district court decisions and August 10, 2009 settlement in the False Claims Act lawsuit against Westchester County, NY, in which the county falsely certified that it used $30 million in Community Development Block Grant funds to “affirmatively further fair housing” — which every CDBG recipient is obligated to do when it accepts CDBG monies.
 The county has agreed to pay $62.5 million, develop at least 750 housing units in the most residentially segregated white municipalities in the county, and institute meaningful housing desegregation policies.
-The settlement will have a major impact on the way federal housing and community development funds are used throughout the country.
+The settlement has had an major impact on the way federal housing and community development funds are used throughout the country.
 We urge you to visit http://antibiaslaw.com to get the full details of the settlement, download the settlement agreement and the important court decisions (especially judge Denise Cote’s seminal February 24, 2009 decision).